Liz Truss to discuss Britons’ death sentences with Ukraine counterpart

 It comes after a friend of Mr Aslin said the death sentences will “invigorate” those still resisting Russia’s advances.

-Brennan Phillips, an American former soldier who met Mr Aslin in Syria and worked alongside him in Ukraine, said the judgement is a “provocation”.
+Brennan Phillips, an American former soldier who met Mr Aslin in Syria and worked alongside him in Ukraine, said the judgment is a “provocation”.

 Speaking to BBC Newsnight, Mr Phillips said: “I think it will invigorate people more than anything.